olof-nord/olof-nord.github.io/content/posts/pine-phone.md

 I do however really support the project, and see its potential - it was refreshing to use its swipe-based UI where most actions are swipes starting from the edges of the phone.
 Using a shell, and having full control and access to the device, is also something which makes absolute sense to me once available.
+The docking mode, where the smartphone is converging to a fully-fledged (Ubuntu) desktop system, is also something which really interests me.

 Up next is trying out the [PostmarketOS](https://wiki.postmarketos.org/wiki/PINE64_PinePhone_(pine64-pinephone)) with the [phosh](https://github.com/agx/phosh) GNOME mobile desktop interface, the same setup which the guys at